Hurting over a broken paradise

 Varying dynamics contribute to the fact that the most vulnerable of those living in poverty are unfortunately kids.

 According to the U.N.D.P., although the literacy rate is reported at 96%, the functional ability to actually read and comprehend is quite low.
 Also, teacher qualifications remain "endemic".

-Percent of college educated have left the island
+Percent of college educated That lEave island

 According to the United Nations, Grenada has the second highest emigration rate in the region.
 A two-minute conversation with any kid reveals the common desire, of every Grenadian child, to one day leave the island.